Focusedplumes/module3day6/README.md

 ## STEPS FOR OUT BASIC APPLICATION SETUP -- OUR TODO LIST USING COMMAND LINE PROMPT APPLICATION
 ## do npm init as part of workflow??, see package.json

+## repository, then type, change it to module.

 ## npm test to run my test script. i can co in the package.json to rename it after the fact.
 Use a comma to do multiple scripts and single quotes to wrap them in.
 ## the test script here is echo